How To Fix Holes in Shower Grout

 This is a bit more work than it is when you are fixing pinholes, but that's because larger holes can mean the surrounding grout is weak and has lost its integrity.
 In fact, the reason you might want to consider professional help when you have large holes or cracks in your grout is to ensure there isn't more damage there than you can see.

 Calling in professionals who can assess the situation properly and suggest more than a quick fix can greatly improve the lifespan of the grout you already have and prevent you from having to undergo major repairs down the line.
 In our article "Can Grout Be Replaced?" you can learn more about replacing grout.

-More importantly, we are able to take a deep dive into the shower to find out if there is any damage you might not be seeing that will need to be fixed to prevent further, more severe damage to your shower.
+More importantly, we are able to take a deep dive behind the shower to find out if there is any damage you might not be seeing.
+We'll be able to fix it to prevent further and more severe structural damage to your shower.

 Preventive maintenance can save you from costly repairs down the line.
-Sir Grout can safely remove years of dirt and grime build up on your tile and grout, making it look like new again.
+Sir Grout can safely remove years of dirt and grime build-up on your tile and grout, making it look like new again.

 Don't let another company talk you into work that doesn't need to be done, and don't overlook something that needs to be done.
-Enjoy the confidence a Sir Grout professional evaluation can give you.
+Enjoy the confidence a Sir Grout professional assessment can give you.